waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # VII.
 Fossil Quest - Hypotheses Log

 - **Active Hypotheses:**
+    - **(Agent Hypothesis #1)** An NPC from outside Mt.
+Moon must be escorted to the Hiker.
+The Hiker is waiting for a friend and will move once they are reunited.
+    - **(Agent Hypothesis #2)** A wild, un-caught Pokémon from within Mt.
+Moon must be lured to a specific location near the Hiker.
-    - **(Agent Hypothesis #1)** The Rocket Grunt on B2F wants one of the un-revived fossil items (Helix or Dome Fossil) directly, before it has been revived at the Cinnabar Lab.
+    - **(Agent Hypothesis #3)** The un-revived fossil (Helix or Dome) must be placed on a specific pedestal or rock formation within Mt.
+Moon.
-    - **(Agent Hypothesis #3)** The player must lose the battle against the Super Nerd who guards the two fossils.
-This loss triggers a different event flag.
+    - **(Agent Hypothesis #4)** The player must intentionally lose the battle against the Super Nerd at 1F (25, 32), after which the Hiker will move.
-    - **(Agent Hypothesis #4)** The Hiker will move if the player has the 'Coin Case' from Celadon City in their inventory when spoken to.
-    - **(Agent Hypothesis #5)** The Hiker is blocking the path because a specific, non-obvious Team Rocket member in the cave has not been defeated.
+    - **(Agent Hypothesis #5)** The Hiker is a permanent fixture, but can be bypassed by using the move Teleport from a specific, unmarked tile in the room.
 - **Failed Hypotheses:**
     - The Hiker's dialogue is a check on the player's party composition.
 He will move if the player has a full party of six Pokémon, all of which are above a certain level (e.g., Level 25).
 (Result: Failed.
 Approached with a full party of six Pokémon, levels 40-75.
 Dialogue unchanged.)
     - The Rocket Grunt will react to the revived *Dome* Fossil Pokémon, Kabuto.
 (Result: Failed.
 Dialogue unchanged, and the path behind him is a confirmed dead end.)